Aleksandr-ru/co2meter/README.md

 Common VCC - arduino 5v pin, common GND - arduino GND pin.

-Display connection: SDA to A4 pin, SCK to A5 pin, VDD to common VCC, GND to common GND.
+Display connection: SDA to A4 pin, SCK to A5 pin, VDD to 3v3 pin, GND to common GND.

 MQ135 connection: A0 to A0 pin, VCC to common VCC pin, GND to common GND pin.